1946 in music: Top popular records of 1946

 For each Year in Music (beginning 1940) and Year in Country Music (beginning 1939), a comprehensive Year End Top Records section can be found at mid-page (popular), and on the Country page.
-These charts are meant to replace the charts Billboard prints at the end of each year, because they are better.

 The charts are compiled from data published by Billboard magazine, using their formulas, with slight modifications.
 Most important, there are no songs missing or truncated by Billboard's holiday deadline.
 Each year, records included enter the charts between the prior November and early December.
 Each week, fifteen points are awarded to the number one record, then nine points for number two, eight points for number three, and so on.
 This system rewards songs that reach the highest positions, as well as those that had the longest chart runs.
 This is our adjustment to Mr. Whitburn's formula, which places no. 1 records on top, then no 2 and so on, ordered by weeks at that position.
 This allows a record with 4 weeks at no. 1 that only lasted 6 weeks to be rated very high.
 Here, the total points of a song's complete chart run determines its position.
 Our chart has more songs, more weeks and may look nothing like Billboard's, but it comes from the exact same surveys.